Javan and his sons are collectively the various Greek tribes.

 24:11 There is a crying for [lack of food and drink] wine in the streets; all joy is darkened, the mirth of the land is gone.
 24:12 In the city is left desolation, and the gate is smitten with destruction.

-And when the whole earth has been brought to nothing; Jesus Christ shall come with his saints to shake the earth.
+And when the whole earth has been brought down to contrition; Jesus Christ shall come with his saints to shake the earth.

 Revelation 16:16 And he gathered them together into a place called in the Hebrew tongue Armageddon.